vtwireless/crts/README.md

 ## Dependencies

-Included in CRTS are scripts that build and install the libuhd and GNUradio from the latest tagged GitHub source files.
-To change the repository release tags you can edit uhd/uhd.tar.gz.dl and gnuradio/gnuradio.tar.gz.dl.
+Included in CRTS are scripts that build and install libwebsocket, libuhd and GNUradio from the latest tagged GitHub source files (as of Aug 2018).
+At this time debian APT packages of libwebsocket, libuhd and GNUradio there not new enough.

 Building and installing CRTS requires: